mco-gh/pylearn/content/en/lessons/3 Expressions/_index.md

 ---
-title: "6.
-Functions"
+title: "3 Expressions"
-linkTitle: "6.
-Functions"
+linkTitle: "3 Expressions"
 weight: 2
 description: >
   What does your user need to know to try your project?